carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Instance Store is an **Ephemeral/temporal** block-based storage physically attached to an EC2 instance
   - **Data persists on instance reboot, data doesn’t persist on stop or termination**
 - It can be attached to an EC2 instance only when the instance is launched and cannot be dynamically resized
-- Deliver very low-latency and high random I/O performance
+- Deliver very **low-latency and high random I/O performance**.
+- It is the fastest storage that an EC2 instance can have.
+- It is included in the price of the EC2 instance  so it can also be **more cost-effective than EBS Provisioned IOPS**.

-EXAM TIP: Instance stores offer very high performance and low latency.
-If you can afford to lose an instance, i.e. you are replicating your data, these can be a good solution for high performance/low latency requirements.
-Look out for questions that mention distributed or replicated databases that need high I/O. Also, remember that the cost of instance stores is included in the instance charges so it can also be more cost-effective than EBS Provisioned IOPS.
+EXAM TIP: If you can afford to lose an instance (i.e. you are **replicating your data, temporal files**) these can be a good solution for high performance/low latency requirements.

 ### EBS (Elastic Block Store)